NathanWu7/MimicKit_IsaacLab/README.md

     </td>
   </tr>
 </table>
-*I reconstruct the scene using 3D Gaussian Splatting combined with 3DGRUT.*
+**I reconstruct the scene using 3D Gaussian Splatting combined with 3DGRUT**

 ## Installation